Heroku

 </beans>

-Sample code
+Sample Java code

 To see a complete, working example, check out the sample code in github.
 The readme explains more about the example.

-Using Redis from Python
+Install Redis in Python

 Using from Python